tevoran/T3Vtech-3/doc/api.md

 ## Quitting

 At the end of the game you should quit the engine.
-Although tt_quit() will be also called if there happens something unexpected.
+Although tt_quit() will be also called if there happens something unexpected that closes the engine.
+And it will get called if the game just gets to its end of execution anyway.

 ```c
 void tt_quit();